Metaethics

 Current Competition Details

 The award for the prize-winning essay is $5,000, and winning essays will be published in Oxford Studies in Metaethics.
-The 2023 recipient of the award will be expected to present his or her paper at the 18th Annual Madison Metaethics Workshop.
-More information about the Workshop can be found at https://sites.google.com/site/wiscmew/home.
+The 2025 recipient of the award will be expected to present his or her paper at the 21st Annual Madison Metaethics Workshop (Sept 12-14, 2025).

 Submitted essays must present original research in metaethics.
 Essays should be between 7,500 and 10,000 words, inclusive of notes and references.
 Since winning essays will appear in Oxford Studies in Metaethics, submissions must not be under review elsewhere.
 Refereeing will be blind; authors should omit all remarks and references that might disclose their identities.